BOAC Flight 777: KLM aircraft and flight crews escape to England

 Photo taken by BOAC at Whitchurch to commemorate the 500th flight on the Bristol-Lisbon line on 16 June 1942; the aircraft is the DC-3 G-AGBD/PH-ARB Buizerd (buzzard).
-The crew of the downed G-AGBB are included (Tepas middle row and de Koning top row standing, both just left of left engine propeller blade).
+The crew of the downed G-AGBB are included (Tepas, middle row, and de Koning, top row, standing, both just left of the left engine propeller blade).

-For several weeks prior to the German invasion of the Netherlands, the Dutch airline KLM operated a direct, over-water, twice-weekly DC-3 service from Amsterdam to Portugal avoiding French, British, and Spanish airspace to connect with the new Pan Am flying boat service from the US to Lisbon.
+For several weeks prior to the German invasion of the Netherlands, the Dutch airline KLM operated a direct, over-water, twice-weekly DC-3 service from Amsterdam to Portugal, avoiding French, British, and Spanish airspace to connect with the new Pan Am flying boat service from the US to Lisbon.
 When Germany invaded in May 1940, KLM had several airliners en route outside the Netherlands.
-Some managed to fly to Britain while others stranded east of Italy continued to link British and Dutch territories from Palestine to Indonesia and Australia.
+Some managed to fly to Britain, while others stranded east of Italy continued to link British and Dutch territories from Palestine to the Dutch Indies and Australia.
 The British government interned the Dutch aircraft at Shoreham Airport.
 After negotiations, the Air Ministry and the Dutch government-in-exile contracted to use the KLM aircraft and crews to replace de Havilland Albatross aircraft on a scheduled service between Britain and Portugal, which BOAC started in June 1940 from Heston Aerodrome.

 Initially, a British copilot (carrying a concealed firearm) was included in the crew.
-After the initial reservations about using Dutch crews were overcome, all-Dutch crews were used, although the flights used BOAC flight numbers and passenger handling.
+After initial reservations about using Dutch crews were overcome, all-Dutch crews were used, although the flights used BOAC flight numbers and passenger handling.
 The KLM contingent was housed at BOAC's Whitchurch base.